ted-tanner/entries-backend/Readme.md

 ### Do it later

-* Exchange names in an encrypted manner when sharing buddies
+* Endpoint for changing user's encryption key (must re-encrypt user data and budget keys and get a new recovery key)
+* Change key when someone leaves budgets and send it, encrypted, to all others in budget
 * Duplicate a budget, including entries (perhaps make including entries optional)
+* Rotate users' RSA keys.
+Keep the old one on hand (and the date it was retired) for decrypting keys from current budget invitations
 * Create a concept of budget ownership.
 Ownership can be transferred (and *must* be transferred before leaving a budget).
 Owners can delete a budget or boot people out of a budget.
-* Change key when someone leaves budgets and send it, encrypted, to all others in budget
 * Only get certain fields of a user or budget when requesting. i.e. use `SELECT field1, field2, etc WHERE ...` in query instead of `SELECT * WHERE ...`
 * Handle all checks if user is in budget within the query being made
 * Use more string slices to avoid extra allocations when creating structs.
 Use lifetimes to accomplish this